naga-satish/interview-preparation/ETL-ELT.md

    - Automate data quality checks
    - Implement data discovery tools

-9. **What is your strategy for handling ETL pipeline dependencies?**
+### 9. What is your strategy for handling ETL pipeline dependencies?

    **Dependency types:**
    - **Data dependencies**: Job B requires completion of Job A